pingcap/docs-cn/v2.1/tools/data-migration-troubleshooting.md

 For database related passwords in all the DM configuration files, use the passwords encrypted by `dmctl`.
 If a database password is empty, it is unnecessary to encrypt it.
 For how to encrypt the plaintext password, see [Encrypt the upstream MySQL user password using dmctl](../tools/data-migration-deployment.md#encrypt-the-upstream-mysql-user-password-using-dmctl).

 In addition, the user of the upstream and downstream databases must have the corresponding read and write privileges.
-Data Migration also [checks the corresponding privileges automatically](../tools/data-migration-manage-task.md#check-the-upstream-mysql-instance-configuration) while starting the data synchronization task.
+Data Migration also [checks the corresponding privileges automatically](../tools/data-migration-manage-task.md#check-the-upstream-mysql-instance-configuration) while starting the data replication task.

 ### Incompatible DDL statements